LCTPalmer/trajectory_extraction/README.md

 Python implementation of 'Improved Trajectories' video description pipeline : extract trajectories -> cluster -> BoF representation.
 <br><br>
 Learns a codebook of trajectory features and represents videos with a BoF representation.
 Parameters are set in feature_extraction_pipeline.py.
-It is set up to take two text files - one containing training videos and one containing test videos.
+It is set up to take two text files - one containing names of training videos and one containing names of test videos.
 <br><br>
 Dependencies:<br>
 Numpy<br>